-This Spiced Gingerbread Loaf takes me straight back to my childhood.
-Standing in my Nana’s kitchen smearing butter on to the cold loaf and finishing it with a touch of marmite.
-It may seem weird to some but it was delicious and my Nana’s ginger loaf was out of this world.
+This Spiced Gingerbread Loaf takes me straight back to my childhood, standing in my Nana's kitchen, smearing butter and marmite on to the cold loaf.
+It may seem weird to some but it was delicious and my Nana's ginger loaf was out of this world.
 I have never known her recipe but I hope this is somewhat close to hers.
-This loaf only gets better with time, making it is a great make ahead recipe.
-Keep it in a sealed container for up to week and let those delicious flavours develop and deepen.

 Do you prefer the flavour of panana (banana)?
 This Spiced Banana Loaf has such amazing flavours and has lines of spiced sugar running through it.
 Is kāroti (carrot) more your vibe, then check out my Carrot Cake Loaf.